sosy-lab/benchexec/doc/INSTALL.md

 everything else should work out of the box.
 For other distributions, please read the following detailed requirements.

-In general, any Linux kernel version of the last several years is acceptable, though newer is usually better.
+Except on Ubuntu, the full feature set of BenchExec is only usable on **Linux 5.11 or newer**, so we suggest at least this kernel version.

+On older kernels, you need to avoid using the overlay filesystem (cf. below), all other features are supported.
-In particular, we recommend **Linux 4.14 or newer** because it reduces the overhead of BenchExec's memory measurements and limits.
+However, we strongly recommend to use at least **Linux 4.14 or newer** because it reduces the overhead of BenchExec's memory measurements and limits.
-For older kernel versions, please read
+For even older kernel versions, please read
 [our previous documentation](https://github.com/sosy-lab/benchexec/blob/e445f17/doc/INSTALL.md#kernel-requirements)
 with more details.